eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 could switch to 2) using the option **--sloppy-insert** Since version 0.18.0, variant 2) is the default and one may switch to 1) using the option **--eager-insert**.

+!!! caution
+    If there are many edges with delayed insertion, the additional insertion attemps in every simulation step can slow down a simulation

 ## Investigating insertion delay

 Using [sumo-gui](../sumo-gui.md) several options exist for showing